Binabh/TEC-Maps-of-Nepal/Readme.md

 This project was completed as the final year project at Kathmandu University.
 This project aims at creating TEC maps both in visualization and IONEX files.
-Detailed report explaining the theoritical aspect of the project are also available in the project report in this repo.
+Detailed report explaining the theoritical aspect of the project is also available in this repo.

 If any query, suggestion or any word regarding this project feel free to contact me at binabhdevkota@gmail.com